prateek3636/open-tracker/README.md

  - URL - http://localhost:3000/token/eventLog/7013dc21e12aeb72e0d3ae60a23aaa21be8dfb6f
  -  Type - GET
- - Description - This API is used for get the stats of tokens.
-It will return the token stats which is only opened by at-least one client.
-This API will response all the tokens stats provided by time interval.
+ - Description - This API is used for get the event logs of an token.
+It will provide all the data of toke.
+We can track that which day token is created and all the opened information (date, ip, browser, etc) of token by clients.

  -  Response - 200 OK